Kotor: Middle Ages

-After the death of Tvrtko in 1391, Kotor became fully independent, until the administration, wary of the looming Ottoman danger, asked the Republic of Venice for protection.
-The city acknowledged the suzerainty of the Republic of Venice in 1420.
+After the death of Tvrtko in 1391, Kotor became fully independent, until the administration, wary of the looming Ottoman danger, asked Venice for protection.
+The city acknowledged the suzerainty of Venice in 1420.

+A document from 1332 mentions that the town had a Catholic Latin population, while outside the town walls lived Albanians.

 Venetian rule

 The city was part of the Venetian Albania province of the Venetian Republic from 1420 to 1797.

 Four centuries of Venetian domination have given the city the typical Venetian architecture, that contributes to make Kotor a UNESCO world heritage site.

-In the 14th and 15th centuries, there was an influx of settlers from the oblasts of Trebinje (the region around forts Klobuk Ledenica and Rudina) and the Hum lands (Gacko and Dabar) to Kotor.
+In the 14th and 15th centuries, there was an influx of settlers from the oblasts of Trebinje (the region around forts Klobuk Ledenica and Rudina) and the Duchy of Saint Sava (Gacko and Dabar) to Kotor.
 The Italian name of the city is Cattaro.
 Under Venetian rule, Kotor was besieged by the Ottoman Empire in 1538 and 1657, endured the plague in 1572, and was nearly destroyed by earthquakes in 1563 and 1667.

+In the 15th and 16th centuries, the customs of the local administration of Kotor, such as the right of the popolari to elect urban representatives, were unchanged and tolerated by the Provveditore of the city, despite Venetian laws prohibiting such institutions.
+In 1627, during a dispute between the populari and Kotor's nobility, this right was revoked by the consultare Fulgenzio Micanzio, thus empowering the position of the city's urban elite.

+Above the entrance to the old city Kotor, is a stone relief with the emblem of Yugoslavia.
+Following the socialist revolution, it replaced a stone relief depiciting the venetian lion of St. Mark.

 Habsburg and Napoleonic rule

 After the Treaty of Campo Formio in 1797, it passed to the Habsburg monarchy.
 However, in 1805, it was assigned to the French Empire's client state, the Napoleonic Kingdom of Italy, by the Treaty of Pressburg, although in fact held by a Russian squadron under Dmitry Senyavin.
 After the Russians retreated, Kotor was united in 1806 with this Kingdom of Italy and then in 1810 with the French Empire's Illyrian Provinces.
 Kotor was captured by the British in an attack on the Bay led by Commodore John Harper in the brig sloop HMS Saracen (18 guns).
 To seal off Kotor, residents along the shore literally pulled the ship in windless conditions with ropes.
-The Saracen's crew later hauled naval 18-pounder guns above Fort St. John, the fortress near Kotor, and were reinforced by Captain William Hoste with his ship HMS Bacchante (38 guns).
+Saracens crew later hauled naval 18-pounder guns above Fort St. John, the fortress near Kotor, and were reinforced by Captain William Hoste with his ship HMS Bacchante (38 guns).
 The French garrison had no alternative but to surrender, which it did on 5 January 1814.

-It was restored to the Habsburg monarchy by the Congress of Vienna.
+It was restored to the Habsburgs by the Congress of Vienna.
 Until 1918, the town, then known as Cattaro, was head of the district of the same name, one of the 13 Bezirkshauptmannschaften in the Kingdom of Dalmatia.